 |Morning session||8.45-11.45 am||£12.00|

 |Afternoon Session||12.15-3.15 pm||£12.00|

 Lunch can be provided by school at a cost of £2.30 per day or your child can bring a packed lunch.
-Breakfast club begins at 7.30-8.45am for an additional cost of £4.00.
-We also offer an after school club from 3.15pm-5.45pm at an additional cost of £8.00.
+Breakfast club begins at 7.30-8.45am.
+Please enquire in school for the cost of this for pre-school children.

 Charging and Remissions

 At the beginning of each half term, you will be invoiced.
 Vouchers are accepted for qualifying 3 year olds.
 Please contact our school office for more information.